The Grades of Horsemanship

 - Obtain official recognition for your achievements by submitting assessment videos.

-- Keep track of your horse's skills in the Horse Registry.
+- Keep track of your horse's skills.

-Additionally, As a Professional
+Additionally, as a Professional

 - Create teaching curricula and lesson plans for your students.